 - Curriculum and course scheduling are subject to change.

 Students interested in applying should review the CIPCT curriculum and the distance learning options that are available.

-Students are required to attend one Friday/Saturday session per year in September at the Seattle Campus.
+Students are strongly encouraged to attend one Friday/Saturday session per year in September at the Seattle Campus.
 Aside from this annual weekend, students can complete the entire program from a distance.